 The results of this selection process are depicted in Figure 9.3.1.
-An online, interactive map that displays the communities of concern and the highway, bus transit and regional transit projects can be viewed here.
+Additional maps that display the communities of concern and the highway, bus transit and regional transit projects are shown in Appendix 12, and an online, interactive map can be viewed here.